-And just like you can’t “unsay” something or “unsee” it, you can never “unknow” something.
+And just like you can’t “unsay” or “unsee” something, you can never “unknow” something.
 Good, bad or indifferent, once you know something, you know it.
-Certainly you can try to forget, and sometimes you will, but invariably you will remember and therefore you’ll always know it.
+Certainly you can try to forget, and sometimes you will, but invariably you will always remember it.

 Saying grace in our family was not something we did.
 It’s not that we didn’t feel thankful for what we had.
-We were very thankful, even more thankful in hindsight.
-And I don’t mean to belittle those that do say grace religiously (seriously, how could I avoid that pun?)
-There was just something about this act that seemed so phony.
+We did.
+And I don’t mean to belittle those that do say grace religiously.
+There was just something about this act that seemed so phony, like the person.

 Given my recent knowledge, phony is being too kind.
 More apropos words include, but are not limited to: selfish, narcissistic, conceited, arrogant, egotistical, self-involved, et al.